 Outdoor Education

-For example, in our annual Sunflower Garden Project (pictured at right), we team up with local teachers to give kids the chance to get creative outside of the classroom and learn about the natural world.
+For example, in our annual Sunflower Kids Project (pictured at right), we team up with local teachers to give kids the chance to get creative outside of the classroom and learn about the natural world.

 To protect the Eastern Sierra long after we’re gone, we must build a culture of conservation that knows no age limit.
 It’s never too early – or too late – to discover your love of the natural world, and to understand that it’s up to each and every one of us to protect it.